dangthanhtung305/ROS_autonomous_navigation/README.md

-# AUTONOMOUS NAVIGATION OF MOBILE ROBOTUSING KINECT SENSOR
+# AUTONOMOUS NAVIGATION OF MOBILE ROBOT USING KINECT SENSOR

 ## Overview
 Design a mobile robot that can build a 2D map of an indoor environment (using SLAM system) and navigate from the robot's location to a point on the map